Latest Lagrange (LA) News Update

 Deep Dive

-What this means: This is bullish for LA because it positions Lagrange as a leader in verifying cutting-edge AI models, a critical capability as demand for auditable AI grows.
+What this means: This is bullish for $LA because it positions Lagrange as a leader in scalable verifiable AI, critical for real-world applications like on-chain LLMs.
 (Source)

 Conclusion